 Your team makes technical decisions on gut feel.
 It does not have to be that way.

-grainulation is an ecosystem of nine command-line tools for structured technical research.
-You start with a question — "Should we migrate to GraphQL?" — and the tools guide you through research, adversarial challenge, and compilation into a decision brief.
+grainulation is an ecosystem of CLI tools for structured technical research.
+Start with wheat — you will discover the others as you need them.
+Ask a question ("Should we migrate to GraphQL?"), research from multiple angles, challenge your findings, and compile into a decision brief.

 You need Claude Code, Node.js 20+, and npx.
-No accounts, no cloud services, no npm install.
+No accounts, no cloud services, no API keys for the core tools.
+Zero npm dependencies across the entire ecosystem — built on Node.js built-ins only.
 Everything runs locally, everything is plain JSON and HTML.

 From question to shipped decision